zilliztech/zdoc/reference/api/python/Collection/create_collection().md

     )
     ```

-- 使用定制 Schema 创建 Collection：
+- Create a collection with a custom schema:

     ```python
     from pymilvus import MilvusClient